dirkhh/adsb-feeder-image/README.md

 Easy to use turn-key SD card image for a number of single board computers.
 Currently we are building images for
-- Raspberry Pi Zero 2, 3a/b, and 4 (tested on 3a and 4 - note that Pi Zero W will NOT work)
+- Raspberry Pi Zero 2, 3a/b, and 4 (tested on Zero 2W, 3a, and 4 - note that Pi Zero W will NOT work)
 - Asus Tinkerboard (tested)
 - Libre Computing Le Potato (tested) and Renegade (tested)
 - Orange Pi 3LTS (tested - no wifi support), 4LTS, and 5